 The case, Richardson v.
 Texas Secretary of State, was brought in 2019 on behalf of Dr. George Richardson and Rosalie Weisfeld, two Texas voters who had properly submitted their mail-in ballots but whose ballots were each rejected because a panel incorrectly decided the signatures on their ballot envelope and application did not match.
 These plaintiffs were joined by a number of voting rights organizations: the League of Women Voters of Texas, Austin Justice Coalition, Coalition of Texans with Disabilities, and MOVE Texas Civic Fund.

 This week’s court ruling requires the Texas Secretary of State to advise all local election officials that they are barred under the Constitution from rejecting a ballot without first notifying the voter and allowing them an opportunity to cure their ballot.
 Specifically, voters must be notified via mail and phone within one day of the potential rejection, and the notice must clearly advise the voter on how to contact their local election official to cure their ballot.
 The requirements will apply to upcoming 2020 elections.

 Willkie worked with pro bono partner the Texas Civil Rights Project in representing the plaintiffs.
-The Willkie team was led by partner Richard Mancino and included partners Archie Fallon and Jennifer Hardy, counsel Garrett Johnston, and associates Samuel Kalar, JoAnna Suriani, and Audra White.
+The Willkie team included partner Richard Mancino and associates Samuel Kalar and JoAnna Suriani.